This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 The gold leaf sheets have many uses, primarily they are used for decoration.

-The museum is filled with gold beating tools and artistic handicraft articles collected by Komei Yasue, a famous gold leaf artisan.
 It exhibits a large number of works including folding screens, Noh costumes, Kutani porcelain, a Kanazawa Buddhist altar, Kaga lacquer work, and Kaga incrustation work.

 Notably, 99% of the gold leaf produced in Japan is made in Kanazawa.